 There are many types of nausea and vomiting that are caused by cancer therapy:

-- Acute nausea and vomiting: Nausea and vomiting that happen within 24 hours after beginning chemotherapy.
+- Acute nausea and vomiting: Nausea and vomiting that happen within 24 hours after treatment starts.

 - Delayed nausea and vomiting: Nausea and vomiting that happen more than 24 hours after chemotherapy; also called late nausea and vomiting.